 You will find that fabric shears aren’t too expensive for a decent pair.

-They are a great tool to spend a bit of extra money on if you have the funds because they will last you forever!
-You can get the blades sharpened or buy your own tool to sharpen them yourself.
+If you have the funds, they are a great tool to spend a bit of extra money on because they will last you forever!
+You can get the blades sharpened or buy a tool to sharpen them yourself.

-Tip: Don’t ever cut out paper with your fabric shears as this blunts the blades!
+Tip: Don’t cut out paper with your fabric shears, as this blunts the blades!

-I would recommend tieing a piece of fabric or ribbon around the handle so you remember that your fabric sheers are for cutting out fabric only!
+I recommend tying a piece of fabric or ribbon around the handle to remind yourself that your fabric sheers are for cutting out fabric only!

 Sewing fabric shears